Weight Watchers Recipe of the Day: Cider Braised Chicken Thighs with Sweet Potatoes

 The original recipe called for fresh sage and thyme, but since I only had dried I used them instead.
 If you do use fresh, which would be delicious, you’ll want to increase the amounts to about 2 teaspoons of each.

-If you’ve made this slow cooked cider-braised chicken, please give the recipe a star rating below and leave a comment letting me know how you liked it.
+If you’ve made this Slow Cooked Cider-Braised Chicken, please give the recipe a star rating below and leave a comment letting me know how you liked it.
+And stay in touch on Pinterest, Facebook, Instagram and Twitter for the latest updates.

 Easy Healthy Slow Cooker Cider-Braised Chicken Thighs with Sweet Potatoes & Sage